SetProtocol/STIPS/STIPS/STIP-002.md

         - We do not want Set to be undercollateralized
         - We are fine with overcollaterlization (discussed below)
     - Thus, the new checks full fill our requirements.
+        - So, we need not restrict usage of these modified issuance modules

-        - So, we make the new issuance modules as the default Issuance modules going forward
+2. Do we restrict these new modified issuance modules (which are linked to the new libraries) only to SetToken which hold aTokens?
+Or do we make these issuance modules the default going forward?
+    - If we are restricting it only to Aave,

 2. Are we fine with Set being overcollaterlized?
     - Yes, SetToken can resync the extra assets present to increase their default positions with help of modules